one react js project that consume bundle of another react project

 1️⃣ Remove the Installed bundle.js

-Manually delete the entry from node_modules
+Manually delete the entry from node_modules:

 rm -rf node_modules/project-x

-2️⃣ Clean node_modules
+2️⃣ Clean node_modules and package-lock.json

 Run: